Spoilers For Tuesday’s ‘General Hospital’: Finn Asks Liz About Hayden, Fans Hope For A Rebecca Budig Return

 — General Hospital (@GeneralHospital) May 5, 2017

-Is Finn just asking Elizabeth about Hayden in an effort to fully close that chapter of his life, or is there still a draw there he can’t resist?
+Is Finn just asking Elizabeth about Hayden in an effort to fully close that chapter of his life, or is there still a draw he can’t resist?
 Will General Hospital bring Rebecca Budig back as so many have been hoping for so long now?

 General Hospital spoilers don’t reveal anything more about this mention or what it means yet.
 It seems unlikely that viewers will see Budig back, and this mention will probably amount to very little.
-Fans aren’t giving up on the possibility of a return yet though and people will be tuning in to Tuesday’s show to get the scoop.
+Fans aren’t giving up on the possibility of a return yet though, and people will be tuning in to Tuesday’s show to get the scoop.